StyraHem/ShellyForHASS/README.md

 ### Install manually

 1. Install this platform by creating a `custom_components` folder in the same folder as your configuration.yaml, if it doesn't already exist.
 2. Create another folder `shelly` in the `custom_components` folder.
-Copy all 5 Python (.py) files from custom_components into the `shelly` folder.
-Use `raw version` if you copy and paste the files from the browser.
+Copy all files from custom_components into the `shelly` folder.
+Do not copy files from master branch, download latest release (.zip) from [here](https://github.com/StyraHem/ShellyForHASS/releases).

 ## Configure